ankihg/calculator/README.md

 --- | --- | --- | ---
 GET | /operators | | get all operators
 POST | /calculate | {operator: '+', operand1: 5, operand2: 3} | calculate an equation

+### client
+#### equation input
+ * an input for each operand
+ * select for operators; retrieves operators from server on initialization
+ * calculate button thats posts equation to server

+#### previous calculations stack
+ * previous calculations dipslayed through Angular Material list with most recent at top
+ * clicks on calculations set clicked calculation as current equation input

+#### error handler
+ * displays when an error is received from the server due to invalid input